 Store the cinnamon rolls covered tightly with plastic wrap or in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 1 week.

-You can freeze these cinnamon rolls.
+To freeze these cinnamon rolls.
 Freeze the cinnamon rolls (unfrosted) for up to 2 months.
 Let the rolls defrost and come to room temperature before adding the frosting.

-The cream cheese frosting can not be frozen, because it is cheese based, when it thaws it will have a grainy consistency.
+The cream cheese frosting can not be frozen, because it is cheese-based; when it thaws, it will have a grainy consistency.

-🗒️ Recipe
+📖 Recipe

 Bakery Style Cinnamon Rolls